xeronm/esp8266-tsh/README.md

 esp8266-tsh
 ===========
 Light-weight Shell for ESP8266 (Things Shell).
-Developed and tested with ESP12E (4Mb) board.
+Developed and tested with my ESP-12E (4Mb) board.
 Many solutions of this projects may looks weird, but all of it made just for fun and it works.

 Main Goals:
 - light-weight udp control protocol with python client